Skip to main content

 Are rates payable on a vacant property?

-• The bonafide inability of the landlord to obtain a suitable tenant at a reasonable rent
+• The bonafide inability of the landlord to obtain a suitable tenant at a reasonable rent.

-• The execution of repairs/alterations
+• The property is vacant due to the execution of repairs/alterations.

-• Vacant due to demolition or redevelopment
+• The property is vacant due to demolition or redevelopment.

-From 2021, properties with a commercial rates value of less than €20,000 will continue to receive a 100% rates refund / vacancy credit for a three-year step in period.
-The council will, in line with this incentive for rural regeneration, revisit the scheme after that time period.
-For property values above €20k there is a tiered relief approach as follows:
+Properties with a commercial rates value of less than €20,000 will continue to receive a 100% vacancy credit.
+For property values above €20,000 there is a tiered relief approach as follows:

 • Properties €20k-50k - 75% vacancy relief applicable, 25% rates payable.